LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 	<figcaption>Napier's original trigonometric table.
 From <a href="https://jscholarship.library.jhu.edu/bitstream/handle/1774.2/34187/31151005337641.pdf">John Napier and the Invention of Logarithms</a></figcaption>
 </figure>

-A  user could look use such a table to simply look up a logarithm table, with the added benefit that inversion was easy.
+A  user could look use such a table to look up a logarithm, with the added benefit that inversion was easy.
 These proved to be very popular - people clearly did not like doing multiplication and division in the past.
 Using addition and subtraction in their place also made calculations less error prone, especially with successive calculations.